TG9541/stm8ef/README.md

   * UART: `?RX` and `TX!` full-duplex w/ half-duplex option for STM8 "Low density" and STM8L RM0031 devices
   * GPIO w/ Port edge & Timer4 interrupts: `?RXP ..
 TXP!`
   * half-duplex "bus style" communication using simulated COM port or UART
-  * any GPIO or pair of GPIOs from ports PA through PD can be used as a simulated COM port
+  * any GPIO or pair of GPIOs from ports PA to PE can be used to simulate a COM port
   * option for `TX! .. ?RX` on simulated COM port, and `?RXP ..
 TXP!` on UART
 * configurable vocabulary subsets for binary size optimization
   * board dependent configuration possible down to the level of single words